 The United States Army begs to disagree.
 To them, the bluegill served a different purpose: a swimming anti-terror device.

-In 2006, the Army helped develop a system where sets of eight bluegill, held in captivity, were used as an early warning device against attempts to poison the Washington, D.C., New York, and San Francisco water supplies.
-The fish are not like bomb sniffing dogs, however — if anything, they are more akin to canaries in the proverbial coal mine.
-Each group of fish are placed in small, individual cubbies equipped with piped-in water from the water supply, and each of these slots is outfitted with electrodes which monitor the fish’s behavior and movement.
+In 2006, the Army helped develop a system where sets of eight bluegills, held in captivity, were used as an early warning device against attempts to poison the Washington, D.C., New York, and San Francisco water supplies.
+The fish are not like bomb-sniffing dogs, however — if anything, they are more akin to canaries in the proverbial coal mine.
+Each group of fish is placed in small, individual cubbies equipped with piped-in water from the water supply, and each of these slots is outfitted with electrodes that monitor the fish’s behavior and movement.
 If six or more of the octet begin to act erratically, the alarm goes off, alerting authorities so they can investigate the water supply further.
 National Geographic put together a neat little graphic explaining the process.

 From the Archives: Redefining Nemo: The simply strange and un-Disney-like reproductive cycle of Nemo and his fellow clownfish.

 Related: A wall-mountable fake bluegill…. for $80, for some strange reason.
 Maybe it doubles as a home security system?